 SECTION 3230.
-Exception for small architect-engineer and land surveying services contract.
+Exception for small architect-engineer, construction management and land surveying services contract.
+(S.C.
+Code § 11-35-3230)

-- (1) Procurement Procedures for Certain Contracts.
-A District securing architect-engineer or land surveying service which is estimated not to exceed twenty-five thousand dollars may award contracts by direct negotiation and selection, taking into account: - (a) the nature of the project; - (b) the proximity of the architect-engineer or land surveying services to the project; - (c) the capability of the architect, engineer, or land surveyor to produce the required service within a reasonable time; - (d) past performance; and
+- (1) Procurement Procedures for Certain Contracts. -A District securing architect-engineer, construction management, or land surveying services which is are estimated not to exceed twenty-five fifty thousand dollars may award contracts by direct negotiation and selection, taking into account: - (a) the nature of the project; - (b) the proximity of the architect-engineer or land surveying services to the project;

-- (e) ability to meet project budget requirements. - (2) Maximum Fees Payable to One Person or Firm.
-Fees paid during the twenty-four month period immediately preceding negotiation of the contract by a District for professional services performed by an architectural-engineering or land surveying firm pursuant to Section 3230(1) may not exceed seventy-five thousand dollars.
-Persons or firms seeking to render professional services pursuant to this section shall furnish the District with whom the firm is negotiating a list of professional services, including fees paid for them, performed for the District during the fiscal year immediately preceding the fiscal year in which the negotiations are occurring and during the fiscal year in which the negotiations are occurring. - (3) Reserved. - (4) Splitting of Larger Projects Prohibited.
-A District may not break a project into small projects for the purpose of circumventing the provisions of Section 3220 and this section.
+- (c) the capability of the architect, engineer, or land surveyor to produce the required service within a reasonable time; - (d) past performance; -and - (e) ability to meet project budget requirements. - (2) Maximum Fees Payable to Value of Small Contracts with One Person or Firm.
+Fees paid during the twenty four month period immediately preceding negotiation of the contract by a District for professional services performed by an The total value of contracts awarded to a single architectural-engineering, construction management, or land surveying firm by a single District pursuant to Section 3230 subsection (1) may not exceed seventy five one hundred fifty thousand dollars-in a twenty-four-month period.
+Persons or firms seeking to render professional services pursuant to this section shall furnish the District with whom the firm is negotiating a list of professional services, including fees paid for them, performed for the District during the fiscal year immediately preceding the fiscal year in which the negotiations are occurring and during the fiscal year in which the negotiations are occurring. - (3) Reserved. - (4) Splitting of Larger Projects Prohibited.- A District may not break a project into small projects for the purpose of circumventing the provisions of Section 3220 and this section. - (5) When negotiating a contract pursuant to this section, a District may not negotiate with a firm unless any unsuccessful negotiations with a different firm have been concluded in writing.
+Once negotiations with a firm have been concluded, negotiations may not be reopened.

 SECTION 3245.
-Architect, engineer, or construction manager; performance of other work.
+Architect, engineer, or construction manager; -performance of other work.
+(S.C.
+Code § 11-35-3245)